anknpolley123/Polleythephisher/README.md

 #(In Progress)

+##(Do not use this git tool until the word progress is being erased)

 # PolleyThePhisher 🎣

 A multi-purpose phishing toolkit designed for security research and educational purposes.
 This tool features various templates for popular social and web platforms.